eliezerpujols/mocassin.css/README.md

 $ sudo npm install
 ```

-Now, you can eliminate in `mocassin.scss` or `mocassin-nr.scss` those effects that do not want, and then run with:
+Now, you can eliminate in `mocassin.scss` or `mocassin-r.scss` those effects that do not want, and then run with:
 ```
 $ gulp createCSS
 ```